 If you’re applying for money from a bank, it’s possible you could need a cosigner – someone who’s agreeing to pay the balance if should you falter.
 While we don’t require a cosigner, we do need to have your lawyer on board.
 We only work with clients whose attorneys agree with the decision to seek funding and plan to be a part of the process.

 As opposed to looking at collateral or credit, we only take into consideration the validity of your lawsuit.
 Our underwriters will look at a number of factors to determine if the risk is small enough to provide you with a cash advance.
 Some of what they determine includes the approximate value of the base, the projected time frame to reach a resolution, and the rate that should be applied to the advance based on the overall risk assessment.

 While you can refer to the funding we provide as a lawsuit loan, it’s important to understand that the funding is an advance.
-This means that there are no monthly payments, points, or upfront fees.
+This means that there are no upfront fees.
 Additionally, a number of states allow pre-settlement funding to be offered on a non-recourse basis.
 This means if you’ve received money from us and you lose your case, you are not responsible for paying us back.

 Secure Your Future with Preferred Capital Funding

 Figuring out how to pay your bills while in the midst of a lawsuit is challenging.
 When you reach out to Preferred Capital Funding for help, we can get back on your feet and give your case the time it needs to reach a favorable verdict.